Got 2 Believe

-Got 2 Believe is a 2002 Filipino romantic comedy film starring Claudine Barretto and Rico Yan.
-The title originated from the popular song "Got to Believe in Magic" performed by David Pomeranz, and covered by Filipino band Side A, which was also the movie's theme song.
-It was a box office success in the Philippines.
-The movie was directed by Olivia Lamasan and produced by Star Cinema, the film production arm of ABS-CBN Corporation.
-This would be Rico Yan's last film before his death in March later that year.
+Got 2 Believe is a 2002 Filipino romantic comedy film directed by Olivia M. Lamasan from a screenplay she co-wrote with Mia A. Concio, who solely wrote the storyline.
+The title originated from the song "Got to Believe in Magic", which was composed and lyrics by Charles Fox and Stephen Geyer, (originally sung by David Pomeranz in the movie Zapped!) was covered for the film by the band Side A. The film stars Claudine Barretto (the mainstay actress in Sa Dulo ng Walang Hanggan) and Rico Yan in his last film before his death on Good Friday (March 29) later that year, with the supporting cast includes Dominic Ochoa, Carlo Muñoz, Nikki Valdez, Cherry Pie Picache, and Noel Trinidad.

-Synopsis
+Produced and distributed by Star Cinema, the film was theatrically released on February 27, 2002, and became a box office success.
+In 2015, it was digitally remastered by ABS-CBN Film Restoration, in partnership with Central Digital Lab.

+Plot

 Lorenz (Rico Yan) is a young wedding photographer who does not believe in happy endings.
 One day, he gets an offer from his cousin for a chance to be an international photographer.
-But here's the catch, he needs to have an exclusive pictorial with Toni (Claudine Barretto), who constantly appears in weddings being covered by him.
+But here's the catch: he needs to have an exclusive pictorial with Toni (Claudine Barretto), who constantly appears at weddings that he covers.
 Toni, tagged as the perennial bridesmaid, is a 25-year-old wedding coordinator.
 She creates the perfect weddings for her clients.
 She is believed to remain single for the rest of her life if she would not meet her Mr. Right at her current age – a family curse.
 But Toni refused to take the photoshoot being offered by Lorenz upon learning that he is the photographer who took all her awkward and candid photos published at random wedding magazines.
-Nevertheless, Lorenz succeeds to make Toni accept his offer when he promised to set the latter on a date with his bachelor friend who is based abroad.
+Nevertheless, Lorenz succeeds in making Toni accept his offer when he promised to set the latter on a date with his bachelor friend who is based abroad.
 Toni takes the bargain.
 However, as Mr. Right comes to sweep her off her feet, she finds herself wishing that it should be Lorenz.
 Lorenz, on the other hand, is gradually falling for Toni.
-Will there be magical ending for them?
+Will there be a magical ending for them?